Jinlab-AiPhenomics/Mazie3D/README.md

 # Mazie3D
 The Maize3D dataset includes two parts, one for individual maize segmentation (Jin et al., 2018) and the other for stem and leaf segmentation (Jin et al., 2020).

-The Maize3D dataset is preparing. and you may contact jschaon@njau.edu.cn for emergence use.
+The Maize3D dataset is being prepared.
+For emergency use, you may contact jschaon@njau.edu.cn

 # References
 **Jin Shichao**, Su Yanjun, Gao Shang, Wu Fangfang, Hu Tianyu, Liu Jin, Li Wenkai, Wang Dingchang, Chen Shaojiang, Jiang Yuanxi, Pang Shuxin, Guo Qinghua, 2018.
 Deep Learning: Individual Maize Segmentation From Terrestrial Lidar Data Using Faster R-CNN and Regional Growth Algorithms.
 Frontiers in Plant Science 9, 866-875.